steve904/dirtroadblog/content/post/invite-write.md

 Yep!
 It's a brand new blog.
 I will add posts/articles every chance I get along with some pics.

-> “There comes a time when one must take a position that is neither safe, nor politic, nor popular, but he must take it because conscience tells him it is right.”
-― Martin Luther King Jr., A Testament of Hope: The Essential Writings and Speeches

 ---
 ### Invite to Write